Whalley Abbey Gatehouse

 History, tourist information, and nearby accommodation

-Other parts of the abbey still standing include the abbot's lodging, chapel, north-east gateway, the east and south cloister ranges, and the foundations of the nave from the abbey church.
+A short walk east along The Sands brings you to the main abbey site, now owned by the Diocese of Blackburn.
+There you can see the abbot's lodging, chapel, north-east gateway, the east and south cloister ranges, and the foundations of the nave of the abbey church.

 About Whalley Abbey Gatehouse